Stevie Ray Vaughan: Drug charge and trial

 On December 5, 1979, while Vaughan was in a dressing room before a performance in Houston, an off-duty police officer arrested him after witnessing him using cocaine near an open window.
 He was formally charged with cocaine possession and subsequently released on $1,000 bail.
-Double Trouble was the opening act for Muddy Waters, who said about Vaughan's substance abuse: "Stevie could perhaps be the greatest guitar player that ever lived, but he won't live to get 40 years old if he doesn't leave that white powder alone."
+Double Trouble was the opening act for Muddy Waters, who said about Vaughan's drug abuse: "Stevie could perhaps be the greatest guitar player that ever lived, but he won't live to get 40 years old if he doesn't leave that white powder alone."
 The following year, he was required to return on January 16 and February 29 for court appearances.

 During the final court date on April 17, 1980, Vaughan was sentenced with two years' probation and was prohibited from leaving Texas.
 Along with a stipulation of entering treatment for drug abuse, he was required to "avoid persons or places of known disreputable or harmful character"; he refused to comply with both of these orders.
-After a lawyer was hired, his probation officer had the sentence revised to allow him to work outside of the state.
+After a lawyer was hired, his probation officer had the sentence revised to allow him to work outside the state.
 The incident later caused him to refuse maid service while staying in hotels during concert tours.